kevinsupendi/intern-pendi/Documentation/quickstart.md

 ### Setting SSH keys
 Create SSH keys to connect to VM instances.
-If you have existing key pairs (~/.ssh/id_rsa for example) then you can skip this step and use that key If you want to generate new public private key pair, run this command :
+If you have existing key pairs (~/.ssh/id_rsa for example) then you can skip this step and use that key.
+If you want to generate new public private key pair, run this command :

 ```